 Knowing what your primary purposes for a swim spa will be helps you narrow down the plethora of choices available, as well as determining which extras are worth considering.

 Consider Ownership Costs, Not Just Initial Price

 Things like size and depth may cost more up front, but if you invest in a swim spa with quality insulation and a solid, durable cover, it can bring your total ownership costs down significantly.
-Cheaper spas save up front, but cost you over time in terms of maintenance, repairs, and of course, energy expenditures.
+Cheaper spas save up front but cost you over time in terms of maintenance, repairs, and energy expenditures.
 Literally, saving $5,000 now can cost you $10,000 over the life of the spa.

 There are things other than insulation that contribute to cost of ownership that you’ll need to consider, including the size and efficiency of the pumps and heater.
 Most manufacturers release information about operation costs over the life of their products, so check those numbers when shopping around.

 How can you save money when buying a swim spa?